Experience Victorian and Southern Hospitality in Quincy, FL

 Find an overnight escape at The Allison House Inn, a handsome dwelling built by Florida’s sixth governor, General A.K.
 Allison, that offers impeccable comfort and hospitality plus a mini-museum hallway with historic displays.
 For a romantic retreat, choose the sprawling McFarlin House B&B, the town’s largest, most elaborate building.
 This 11,000-squarefoot masterpiece, embellished with curly pine paneling, stained glass, stamped brass ceilings and imported European niceties, was erected by planter John Lee MacFarlin for the sole purpose of entertaining – like a playhouse for tycoons.

-Shoppers should head to Havana, 30 minutes southeast, a workman’s town established to process tobacco for the Quincy planters, where once industrial buildings are now packed with enough shops – ranging from antiques and crafts to home décor and gourmet goodies – and cafés to fill a leisurely afternoon.
+Shoppers should head to Havana, 30 minutes southeast, a workman’s town established to process tobacco for the Quincy, Florida planters, where once industrial buildings are now packed with enough shops – ranging from antiques and crafts to home décor and gourmet goodies – and cafés to fill a leisurely afternoon.